Vyasss/forensic-manifest-engine/README.md

 **Forensic Manifest** is currently in the active development phase.
 The architectural core, which includes multi-modal forensic fusion and VLM-based reasoning, is established and being optimized.

 The immediate roadmap is heavily focused on achieving **extreme robustness** and scientific generalizability.
-We are actively refining the feature extraction and reasoning protocols to ensure the system can reliably distinguish subtle AI artifacts from the common noise introduced by low-resolution uploads and lossy compression—the primary challenge for this high-volume fraud detection scenario.[5]
+I am actively refining the feature extraction and reasoning protocols to ensure the system can reliably distinguish subtle AI artifacts from the common noise introduced by low-resolution uploads and lossy compression—the primary challenge for this high-volume fraud detection scenario.[5]

 ## Technology Stack and File Structure